Best Supplements for Health - Learn More | Cooper Complete

 $22.98 Add to cart

-Research shows omega-3 is good for the heart and brain, supporting a healthy heart rhythm and normal brain function and lowering triglycerides.
-Omega-3 is most commonly found in cold water fish such as salmon, trout or tuna but most individuals do not consume enough of this per week.
-Cooper Complete’s Advanced Omega-3 Supplement contains 720 mg EPA, 480 mg DHA, and 200 mg of other omega-3 fatty acids in each two softgel serving to help you obtain the recommended daily amount.
+Research shows that omega-3 is beneficial for the heart and brain, supporting a healthy heart rhythm and normal brain function, and lowering triglycerides†.
+Omega-3 is most commonly found in cold-water fish, such as salmon, trout, or tuna, but most individuals do not consume enough.
+Cooper Complete offers omega-3 supplements in liquid, softgel, and plant-based (vegan) forms to help you meet the recommended daily intake.

-Since the most natural way to get vitamin D—through exposure to sunlight—isn’t always optimal and only a few foods contain vitamin D, many individuals do not receive an adequate amount through these avenues alone.
-A vitamin D supplement is a great option for those who do not get enough.
-Cooper Complete offers two forms of vitamin D3—125 mcg and 25 mcg—to help you reach your nutritional needs.
+Since the most natural way to get vitamin D—through exposure to sunlight—isn’t always optimal, and only a few foods contain vitamin D, many individuals do not receive an adequate amount through these avenues alone.
+A vitamin D supplement is a great option for individuals who do not get enough vitamin D. Cooper Complete offers vitamin D3 supplements in liquid drops and softgels (in 25 mcg and 125 mcg amounts) to help you meet your nutritional needs.

 Maintain A Healthy Weight

-Maintaining a healthy weight is one of the most important things you can do to prevent illness and disease.
-One method to determine if you’re at a healthy weight is to measure your Body Mass Index or BMI.
-This screening tool assesses body fat based on your weight and height which can help you determine what steps to take to achieve a healthy weight.
+Maintaining a healthy weight is one of the most crucial steps you can take to prevent illness and disease.
+One method to determine if you’re at a healthy weight is to measure your Body Mass Index (BMI).
+This screening tool assesses body fat based on weight and height, helping you determine the steps to take to achieve a healthy weight.

-In addition to eating a well-balanced diet, taking a probiotic and microbiome fiber supplement can help you maintain a healthy weight.
-Research has shown supplementing with either soluble or insoluble fiber increases post-meal satiety and decreases subsequent hunger, thus helping to maintain a healthy weight.
-Men benefit from approximately 40 grams of fiber per day and women 25 grams.
-Guar gum—a main ingredient in some fiber supplements including Cooper Complete’s Microbiome Fiber—has been shown to reduce body weight.
-In a double-blind controlled study of middle-aged women, those who were supplemented with fiber containing guar gum had a significant reduction in body weight whereas the remaining two groups who did not use the supplement saw no change.
+In addition to eating a well-balanced diet, taking a probiotic and microbiome fiber supplement can help you maintain a healthy weight†.
+Research has shown that supplementing with either soluble or insoluble fiber increases post-meal satiety and decreases subsequent hunger, thus helping to maintain a healthy weight†.
+Men benefit from approximately 40 grams of fiber per day, while women benefit from approximately 25 grams.
+Guar gum—a main ingredient in some fiber supplements, including Cooper Complete’s Microbiome Fiber—has been shown to reduce body weight†.
+In a double-blind, controlled study of middle-aged women, those who were supplemented with fiber-containing guar gum experienced a significant reduction in body weight.
+In contrast, the placebo group saw no change†.

-Your gut microbiome is made up of trillions of microorganisms, mainly comprising bacteria that aid in digestive and immune health.
+Your gut microbiome comprises trillions of microorganisms, primarily consisting of bacteria that support digestive and immune health†.
 Probiotics are live microorganisms already found in your gut and help digest food and destroy disease-causing cells.

-Preliminary research on the effects of probiotics on weight management shows taking a probiotic supplement may aid in weight and fat mass loss in overweight and obese populations.
-Further research is needed to support this claim but current research is promising.
-Learn more about the health benefits of probiotics.
+Preliminary research on the effects of probiotics on weight management shows that taking a probiotic supplement may aid in weight and fat mass loss in overweight and obese populations†.
+Further research is needed to support this claim; however, current findings are promising.
+Learn more about the health benefits of probiotics†.

 Exercise Most Days Of The Week

-Physical activity is not only beneficial for your physical health but your mental health, too.
-As we age, it can become harder to move the same way we used to and may even cause joint pain.
-Overexercising, high-impact physical activity and even aging can cause joint pain.
-But exercise is also helpful in reducing joint pain and stiffness due to arthritic conditions.
-Dr. Cooper recommends getting at least 30 minutes of collective or sustained aerobic activity most days per week in addition to at least two days of strength training per week.
-As we age the aerobic-strength training ratios change:
+Physical activity is not only beneficial for your physical health, but also for your mental health.
+As we age, it can become harder to move in the same way we used to, and this may even cause joint pain.
+Overexercising, high-impact physical activity, and even aging can all contribute to joint pain.
+However, exercise is also beneficial in reducing joint pain and stiffness associated with arthritic conditions.
+Dr. Cooper recommends getting at least 30 minutes of collective or sustained aerobic activity most days of the week, in addition to at least two days of strength training per week.
+As we age, the aerobic-strength training ratios change:

 • Ages 40 and younger: 80% aerobic exercise; 20% strength training